Quality boarding, lessons, training & sporthorse sales in Geauga County, OH

-Finnigan is a 9 year old TB gelding by Najran.
+Finnigan is a 2004 TB gelding by Najran.
+He was adopted through New Vocations racehorse adoption program, and came to us "track broke."
 He has attended many shows since 2011, earning countless ribbons at both rated and schooling level horse shows, and he has even completed a mini trial and several combined tests, always finishing on his dressage score.
 Finn has the talent to do just about anything and a great brain and excellent temperament.
 He is truly a lovely horse, and we are so glad to have had the opportunity to work with him.
 Finnigan was sold in June 2013, to Erica H. to continue his career as a hunter/jumper.

 Our longest permanent resident, "Beer", is a 1997 TB with Alydar lines.
 He has been April's personal show horse since 2004, and began semi-retirement in 2012.
 Beer has competed successfully in dressage, eventing, and hunter/jumpers, through the 3'3" levels with numerous year end high point awards, championships and other honors.
 He is truly a once in a lifetime horse, albeit a rather difficult ride.
 He is known as the "barn clown", and has quite a personality.
 He will remain at Princeton Ridge indefinitely, and continue being spoiled for the rest of his life.

-Our newest addition is a 4 year old OTTB named "Gunner," who we adopted through New Vocations Racehorse Adoption's program in August 2013.
+"Gunner" is a 2010, 17h TB gelding, JC Name: Coolgun Run, who we adopted through New Vocations Racehorse Adoption's program in August 2013.
 He's a very well behaved and talented young horse, who is destined to have a great career as a show horse.
 Keep an eye out for him on the local show circuits this summer.